Learn more about fleas and how to prevent infestations.

 Once a flea infestation has been established it can take up to 8 or more weeks to eradicate it.

-Bravecto provides 3 months protection against fleas and kills newly emerged adult fleas before they lay eggs.
+Bravecto provides long-lasting protection against fleas and kills newly emerged adult fleas before they lay eggs.

 Wash all your pet’s bedding at a high temperature.
 Vacuum your carpets and furniture to remove eggs, larvae and pupae that may be present and discard the vacuum cleaner bag.